 In cooperation with the Princeton University Faith and Work Initiative I organized an online course on Humanities for Business in October 2021.

-Faculty of the course included David W. Miller and Michael J. Thate (Princeton University), Madhumita Chatterji (ABBS School of Management, Bangalore), Knut Ims (NHH Norwegian School of Economics, Bergen), Eleanor O’Higgins (University College Dublin), Kevin Jackson (Fordham University, New York), Titiporn Siriphant Puntasen (Rangsit University, Pathumthani), Devin Singh (Dartmouth College), Predrag Cicovacki (College of the Holy Cross, Worcester), Anderson Blanton (Strategic Design and Innovation, Cone Health), Margot Esther Borden (Integral Perspectives, Bombay), and Oona Shambhavi D’mello (Conscious Development, and mySustainOnline).
+Faculty of the course included David W. Miller and Michael J. Thate (Princeton University), Madhumita Chatterji (ABBS School of Management, Bangalore), Knut Ims (NHH Norwegian School of Economics, Bergen), Eleanor O’Higgins (University College Dublin), Kevin Jackson (Fordham University, New York), Titiporn Siriphant Puntasen (Rangsit University, Pathumthani), Devin Singh (Dartmouth College), Predrag Cicovacki (College of the Holy Cross, Worcester), Anderson Blanton (Strategic Design and Innovation, Cone Health), Margot Esther Borden (Integral Perspectives, Bombay), and Oona Shambhavi D’mello (Conscious Development, Bombay).

-The course helped participants to understand how the humanities can contribute to the renewal of business and other human professions through deep existential-spiritual questioning, to develop a broader view of the purpose of human life alongside today’s social and ecological challenges, and to improve human creativity and sensitivity in facing big ethical dilemmas in personal and professional life.
+The course helped participants to understand how the Humanities can contribute to the renewal of business and other human professions through deep existential-spiritual questioning, to develop a broader view of the purpose of human life alongside today’s social and ecological challenges, and to improve human creativity and sensitivity in facing big ethical dilemmas in personal and professional life.

 The Economy of Francesco (2022)

-In February 2022 I published a paper with Paul Shrivastava on “Wellbeing Oriented Organizations: Connecting Human Flourishing with Ecological Regeneration” in Business Ethics, the Environment & Responsibility.
+In February 2022, I published a paper with Paul Shrivastava on “Wellbeing Oriented Organizations: Connecting Human Flourishing with Ecological Regeneration” in Business Ethics, the Environment & Responsibility.

 We emphasize that wellbeing is an organizing principle that ensures simultaneous flourishing of people and nature.
 It binds together an ethic of nature and ethics of people/community into a practical framework for creating integrated socio-ecological wellbeing.
 Our paper discusses the theoretical and practical implications of this position and presents illustrative cases of innovative wellbeing-oriented organizations, both business and social.
 We explain why we need wellbeing organizations anchored in the wellbeing economy movement.